The Failures of Milton Friedman

 “On the one hand, I regard the basic human value that underlies my own beliefs as tolerance based on humility.
 I have no right to coerce someone else because I cannot be sure that I am right and he is wrong.
 On the other hand, some of our heros…people who have, in fact, done the most to promote libertarian ideas, who have been enormously influential, have been highly intolerant as human beings and have justified their views, with which I largely agree, in ways that I regard as promoting intolerance.” [emphasis mine]

-Why would Friedman, a purported idealist widely revered for having spent his life in support and advocacy of free market ideas, so explicitly denounce the exercise of intellectual discrimination and the maintenance of values?
+Why would Friedman, a purported idealist widely revered for having spent his life in support and advocacy of free market ideas, so explicitly denounce the exercise of intellectual discrimination and the defense of values?
 If not for values, on what grounds does Friedman base his advocacy for libertarianism?
 Simple, he contends: “I have no right to coerce someone else because I cannot be sure that I am right and he is wrong.”
-Setting aside Friedman’s very sensitive interpretation that a logical argument between intellectuals constitutes forcible coercion, this statement reveals a profoundly dangerous contention which the economist cites as being at the very base of his philosophical beliefs: man derives his rights not from his nature as a rational being, but by virtue of his reason’s limitations; liberties are secured by the ignorance of our would-be assailants; mind is the enemy of life.
-As validation of this interpretation, taking the corollary of Friedman’s statement would render the conclusion that if one could be certain of right and wrong, one would be infinitely free to force one’s will on others with full impunity.
+Setting aside Friedman’s very sensitive and baseless interpretation that a logical argument between intellectuals constitutes forcible coercion, this statement reveals a profoundly dangerous contention which the economist cites as being at the very base of his philosophical beliefs: man derives his rights not from his nature as a rational being, but by virtue of his reason’s limitations; liberties are secured by the ignorance of our would-be assailants; mind is the enemy of life.
+Indeed, taking the corollary of Friedman’s statement would render the conclusion that if one could be certain of right and wrong, one would be infinitely entitled to force one’s will on others with full impunity.
 Full rationality would grant man the status of Nietzsche’s übermensch, beyond the standards of good and evil.

-This point is significant to explore by virtue of the recurrence of such beliefs throughout history and the ways in which they have consistently preceded the rise of statism, a consequence Friedman would abhor, but which his philosophy would have enabled.
-The vehement insistence upon the impossibility of reason to discover knowledge or provide man with answers to his ethical dilemmas has historically opened a door for statists into uncertain minds which lack the efficacy to oppose them intellectually.
-Primed by skepticism, they are taught to believe that no one can know anything for certain, that principles and logic are the hallmarks of Western philosophical imperialism, that, as Hitler stated, “The know-it-alls are the enemies of action.”
-It is only then, having confessed, ‘We know nothing’, that they are primed for the leader who says, ‘I do.’
+This point is significant to explore by virtue of the recurrence of such beliefs throughout history and the ways in which they have consistently preceded the rise of statism— a consequence Friedman would abhor, but which his philosophy would have enabled.
+The vehement insistence upon the impossibility of reason to discover knowledge or provide man with answers to his ethical dilemmas has, throughout history, opened doors of influence for statists into the minds of those who lack the certainty or confidence to oppose them intellectually.
+Primed by skepticism, they are taught to believe that no one can know anything for certain; that principles and logic are the hallmarks of Western philosophical imperialism; that, as Hitler stated, “The know-it-alls are the enemies of action.”
+It is only then, having confessed, ‘We can’t understand’, that they are primed for the leader who says, ‘I can.
+So, obey!’

-Tragically, he continues.
+Tragically, his mistakes are far from over.
 His next effort is a flagging attempt to refute Ayn Rand’s philosophy in general.
 He begins, astonishingly,

 “Rand did not regard facts as relevant to [sic]… as ways of testing her propositions.
 She derived everything from the basic proposition that A is A, A equals A and from that follows everything.
 But, if it does, again, suppose two Objectivists, two disciples of Ayn Rand, disagree or a disciple disagrees with her.
 Both agree that A is A. There’s no disagreement about that, but they, for one reason or another, have different views.
 How do they reconcile that difference?
 There is no way.”

 As to his citation of the Law of Identity (A is A), it is certainly relevant to the philosophy of Objectivism, but the context-dropping manner in which he describes it does it no justice.
 Friedman describes the broad, metaphysical axiom of identity as if it were the first premise of every argument, the cause for every effect.
 In the very broadest epistemological context, this is true.
-Identification of the entities addressed in any discourse is a prerequisite to proper analysis.
+Identification of the concepts addressed in any subject is a prerequisite to proper analysis.
 However, he proceeds from there into a fallacy of reductio ad absurdum, implying that Rand would argue simply, ‘A is A, therefore capitalism is moral.’
-To the contrary, Rand’s arguments, when fully explored, provide some of the most detailed and meticulous chains of logical reasoning to explain her conclusions of any philosopher in history— and certainly more than Friedman even approaches in this talk.
+To the contrary, Rand’s arguments, when fully explored, provide more detailed and meticulous chains of logical reasoning to support her conclusions than any philosopher in history— and certainly more than Friedman even approaches in this talk.
 If he didn’t wish to expend the effort to read any of her many books and essays to understand this, he should merely have foregone a public discussion of her philosophy.

 It comes as no surprise after such an argument that Friedman himself holds a very dim view of human reason and the capacity of individuals to acquire knowledge.
 He explains,